pavelsaman/pavelsaman.github.io/_posts/2020-02-02-variables-in-testing.md

 ### Size

 Size is another nice variable.
 One example that comes to mind is uploading/downloading files.
-If the system allows file upload, what if you try to upload a file of 50 MB, 100 MB etc.?
+If the system allows file upload, what if you try to upload a file of 50 MB, 100 MB, etc.?
 Will it still be processed in a proper and timely manner?
 If not, will the error be handled gracefully without any stack trace on the screen?

 How about screen size?
 If you open a web app on a mobile device instead of on a desktop/laptop screen, what will you see?